This article outlines what you can do improve the accessibility of your Vidyard players for viewers with disabilities.

 The article is also divided into sections based on WCAG 2.0's Level A and Level AA success criteria.
 For each success criteria you'll find a link to W3C’s Understanding WCAG 2.0 document which provides more detailed descriptions, examples, strategies, and other important resources to guide you toward meeting web accessibility standards.

-If you have written custom code for your player event, please refer to the WCAG 2.0 criteria to ensure your custom event content is accessible.
+If you have written code for a custom action, please refer to the WCAG 2.1 criteria to ensure your custom action content is accessible.
+Here are a few primary points to consider:

 - Always give the user the ability to pause the video

-- Allow the user to skip fullscreen events if not essential
+- Allow the user to skip fullscreen actions, if not essential

-- Turn off the “show once” setting unless the event gates content
+- Turn off the “show once” setting unless the action gates content

-- Always include links to event content in video transcriptions
+- Always include links to action content in video transcriptions

 Level A Success Criteria